Destiny-Kay/Destiny-kay/README.md

-### Hi there 👋, my name is Destiny, I am a seasoned fullstack developer<BE heavy>.
+### Hi there 👋, my name is Destiny

+I am a seasoned fullstack developer<BE heavy>.
+Primarily using javascript and python for my backend services.
+Nothing makes me happier than a well built, scalable backend service.
-#### I love architecting backend services and fixing bugs in code .
+I love architecting backend services and fixing bugs in code .

 Let's code..:)